learnk8s/learnk8s.io/_pages/newsletter/README.md

 ##### Editor's Pick

 To add the editor's pick section to the issue you must have at least one item.
-This should be added tot he front-matter as follows:
+This should be added to the front-matter as follows:

 ```yaml